 Rule 4: Check Terms and Conditions

 All professional businesses, including those in the modelling industry, must adhere to legal rules and regulations.
 All models, both new and experienced, should be aware of their rights and contractual obligations as business professionals.
-British Model Alliance recommends seeking legal advice from a lawyer if necessary.

 A copy of the terms and conditions should be given to every model attending a test shoot.
 Ask the individual booking your shoot to send you a contract or terms and conditions document.
 This paperwork should be emailed or given to you as a physical document within 24 hours of the booking.
 It’s to be noted that the terms and conditions can be part of the submitted application.
 In this situation, a photocopy of the application should be made.